-Over the last 18 months our gardens more than ever have become an extension of our homes.
+Over the last two years our gardens more than ever have become an extension of our homes.
 As a result, there has been a huge boom in summerhouses, garden pods and other outdoor spaces.
 Here’s our guide to what you can gain from a summer house, and some of our favourite luxe buys on the market right now…

 What is a summerhouse?

 A summerhouse is a type of outdoor shelter usually built from wood and sometimes inspired by a specific holiday design like a Scandinavian cabin.
 The outdoor space can offer somewhere shady for people to relax and appreciate the sunnier weather while being able to stay out of its direct line.

 How much does summerhouses cost?